When Your Policy Steps In: Covered Perils Explained

 Your Tree vs. Your Neighbor's Tree: Who Pays?

-This is one of the most frequently asked questions — and the answer often surprises homeowners.
-Here's the general rule: each homeowner files a claim with their own insurer for damage that occurs on their own property.
+This is one of the most frequently asked questions, and the answer often surprises homeowners.
+The general rule: each homeowner files a claim with their own insurer for damage that occurs on their own property.

 If Your Neighbor's Tree Falls on Your Property

-Your own homeowners insurance policy covers the damage to your home or structures, minus your deductible.
-Your insurer may then pursue subrogation (reimbursement from the neighbor's insurer) if they can prove the neighbor was negligent — for example, if the tree was known to be dead or diseased and the neighbor was warned about it.
+Your own homeowners policy covers the damage to your home or structures, minus your deductible.
+Your insurer may then pursue subrogation (reimbursement from the neighbor's insurer) if they can prove the neighbor was negligent.
+For example, if the tree was known to be dead or diseased and the neighbor was warned about it in writing.
+If subrogation succeeds, you may even get your deductible reimbursed months later.

 If Your Tree Falls on Your Neighbor's Property

 If a healthy tree on your property falls onto your neighbor's home due to a storm, you are generally not liable.
-The storm is considered the proximate cause, and your neighbor is expected to file a claim under their policy.
-However, if your tree was visibly hazardous and they notified you in writing (or you were otherwise aware), you could be found negligent — and your personal liability coverage may come into play to pay for their damages.
+The storm is considered the proximate cause (an "act of God"), and your neighbor is expected to file under their policy.
+If your tree was visibly hazardous and they had notified you in writing, you could be found negligent, and your personal liability coverage may pay for their damages.

 Debris Removal Limits

-Whether the tree is yours or your neighbor's, debris removal is typically capped at $500 to $1,000 per tree under a standard homeowners policy.
-This cap applies only when the tree actually hits and damages a covered structure.
-If your tree damage costs are expected to be significant — especially if you have many large trees on your property — you can often purchase an endorsement to raise this limit.
+Whether the tree is yours or your neighbor's, debris removal is typically capped at $500 to $1,000 per tree under a standard homeowners policy, with some policies setting an overall cap of $1,000 to $2,500 per incident.
+This applies only when the tree actually hits a covered structure.
+If you live in a storm-prone area or have many large trees, ask your insurer about an endorsement to raise this limit.

 How to File a Tree Damage Insurance Claim

-When a tree damages your home, acting quickly and methodically will maximize your chances of a full payout.
-Here's what to do:
+When a tree damages your home, acting quickly and methodically maximizes your payout.

 Step 1: Secure the Area